 You'll fall in love with the flavor combination of these spicy bacon-chocolate truffles

 Valentine's Day is the perfect time to experiment — starting in the kitchen.
 If you've never tried the heavenly combination that is bacon and chocolate (with a little kick of chipotle) before, you're about to fall in love.

 I can't remember the last heart-shaped box of Valentine's Day chocolates I received.
-Maybe that's what happens after almost 8 years of marriage or maybe it's just because we all realized there is a lot better quality chocolate out there than what you get in a pink box from the drugstore.
+Maybe that's what happens after almost eight years of marriage, or maybe it's just because we all realized there is a lot better quality chocolate out there than what you get in a pink box from the drugstore.